-In this industrial era, water and energy are the two most important requirements for the sustainability of the human race, and this issue is being addressed by nations around the globe.
-No matter how developed or populous a nation is, having to develop means of producing energy for their people as well as maintaining the safety of the environment holds pivotal importance.
-The Kingdom of Saudi Arabia has one of the largest resources of concentrated solar power (CPS) and photovoltaics.
-The country is utilising these resources to produce high direct normal irradiation (DNI) that can help them to generate energy from renewed and highly sustainable resources (Kicp, 2009).
+In this industrial era, water and energy are the two most important requirements for the sustainability of the human race, and nations around the globe are addressing this issue.
+No matter how developed or populous a nation is, having to develop means of producing energy for their people and maintaining the environment's safety holds pivotal importance.
+The Kingdom of Saudi Arabia has one of the largest concentrated solar power (CPS) and photovoltaics resources.
+The country is utilising these resources to produce high direct normal irradiation (DNI) that can help it generate energy from renewed and highly sustainable resources (Kicp, 2009).

-The purpose and the primary aim of the current research are also to study the effect and potential of photovoltaics technology in the economic and industrial sectors of Saudi Arabia and how they can play their role in shaping the sustainable future of the nation.
-The motivation of this research also comes from the fact that sustainable energy resources are considered for the future energy sector in years to come, and its potential in the kingdom of Saudi Arabia must be investigated to review its potential in terms of economic as well as sustainability parameters.
+The purpose and the primary aim of the current research are also to study the effect and potential of photovoltaic technology in the economic and industrial sectors of Saudi Arabia and how they can play their role in shaping the sustainable future of the nation.
+The motivation for this research also comes from the fact that sustainable energy resources are considered for the future energy sector in years to come, and its potential in the Kingdom of Saudi Arabia must be investigated to review its potential in terms of economic and sustainability parameters.

 From the above-mentioned objectives, the following research questions have been developed, which are aimed to be addressed in this study: